mustafaquraish/cup/README.md

 For now, there's no support for looking at the `PATH`, so it's a bin wonky.
 Make sure that you have the following tools (with the executables avialable in the correct places, or you might need to modify the paths manually in `main/compiler.cup`):

-- `nasm`: The assembler we are using.
+- `yasm`: The assembler we are using.
-    - On linux, the code expects to find this at `/usr/bin/nasm`.
+    - On linux, the code expects to find this at `/usr/bin/yasm`.
-    - On macOS, the code expects to find this at `/usr/local/bin/nasm`.
+    - On macOS, the code expects to find this at `/usr/local/bin/yasm`.
 - `ld`: The linker we are using.
     - On both linux and macOS, the code expects to find this at `/usr/bin/ld`.

 ### Compiling

-The reference implementation of the compiler is written in CUP, so you'll need to use the pre-compiled NASM files to get the initial executable.
+The reference implementation of the compiler is written in CUP, so you'll need to use the pre-compiled YASM files to get the initial executable.
 You should be able to run the command below to create the `./build/cupcc` compiler:
 ```bash
 $ ./meta/bootstrap.sh
 ```